spree/spree/guides/content/developer/tutorials/extensions.md

 ### What is a Spree Extension?

 Extensions are the primary mechanism for customizing a Spree site.
 They provide a convenient mechanism for Spree developers to share reusable code with one another.
-Even if you do not plan on sharing your extensions with the community they can still be a useful way to reuse code within your organization.
+Even if you do not plan on sharing your extensions with the community, they can still be a useful way to reuse code within your organization.
 Extensions are also a convenient mechanism for organizing and isolating discrete chunks of functionality.

-### Finding useful Spree Extensions in the Extension Registry
+### Finding Useful Spree Extensions in the Extension Registry

 The [Spree Extension Registry](http://spreecommerce.com/extensions) is a searchable collection of Spree Extensions written and maintained by members of the [Spree Community](http://spreecommerce.com/community).
-If you need to extend your Spree application's functionality, be sure to have a look in the Extension Registry first, you may find an extension that either implements what you need or provides a good starting point for your own implementation.
+If you need to extend your Spree application's functionality, be sure to have a look in the Extension Registry first; you may find an extension that either implements what you need or provides a good starting point for your own implementation.
 If you write an extension and it might be useful to others, [publish it in the registry](http://spreecommerce.com/extensions/new) and people will be able to find it and contribute as well.

 ## Installing an Extension